flame-engine/flame/doc/tutorials/klondike/step5.md

 maybe we should have KlondikeGame provide a value 1 or 3 to each of them.
 They both have code for constructors, so we could just add an extra parameter to that code, but in Flame there is another way, which works even if your component has a default constructor (no code for it) or your game has many game-wide values.
-Let ius call our value `klondikeDraw`.
+Let us call our value `klondikeDraw`.
 In your class declaration add the `HasGameReference<MyGame>` mixin, then write `game.klondikeDraw` wherever you need the value 1 or 3.
 For class StockPile we will have:
 ```dart